OU LA DESTRUCTION, op.20

 This piece for orchestra is in three parts, played without a break, and entitled respectively "colonnes brisées (broken columns)", "moulin de dieu (mills of god)" and "dernier homme debout (last man standing)".
 The title refers to an explanation of the usage of the French defective verb "gésir" found in the conjugation manual "Le nouveau Bescherelle (Hatier 1996), p.
 56, which states that this verb is hardly ever used nowadays except to speak of the ill or the dead, or of things knocked down by time or destruction.
+Choses renversées par le temps ou la destruction was recorded in May 2017 by the Royal Liverpool Philharmonic Orchestra conducted by Paul Mann and released on the Toccata Classics Label.

 In the first part, a Bach prelude played on the harpsichord is constantly interrupted, and ultimately broken, by a threatening motif on the brass.
 As this dies away, we hear the mills of god grinding at first slowly, then with gathering speed to reveal an impassioned line on the cellos.
 Tension is built up as the music seems to congeal in a passage for high cellos and oscillating cor anglais, underpinned by on a roll on the bass drum.
 The close of this section reveals the mill wheels spinning across the full orchestra in a great wall of sound, abruptly cut off.